gbdev/rgbds-www/src/pages/install/master.md

 Using a "master" version of RGBDS means using an in-development version: this means you get access to the newest features faster (and you help test them!), but it also means that they have undergone a little less testing.

 We are very grateful to all who takes the time to use `master` versions; all of you help make the releases better for everyone.
-But, if you don't want to, you can [go back to the install page](/install).

 ## Using a package manager